figurestudios/community-golem-docs/tech/what-golem-is.md

 After reading the previous section, it may sound that **all** programs can run on Golem.
 This is not true because:
 ```
 1. Right now, internet can't be accessed from these programs.
-2. Right now, you can't use graphics cards in these programs. (part of PC that makes you able to view videos)
+2. Right now, you can't use graphics cards in these programs. (a computer part that's good at calculating advanced formulas and algorithms in a fast manner)
 3. Right now, a program can't run forever.
 You can't have something online 24/7 without restarting - which might be needed in the future.
 ```
 This makes it so that you **can't** run any of these examples: